enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 - I've read hundreds of studies on sports.
 Tried most of the advance techniques, wrote very tight training plan to get better that only advanced sportif
 # Organize your notes
 The top 1% bloggers maintain a quality-rich publishing schedule year round.
 They do that by constantly  turning every content they come accross into meaningful material.
-Here are 3 powerful ideas by @fortelabs
+Here are 3 powerful ideas by @fortelabs to create a  content-creating system, without feeling overwhelmed.

  Learn to only capture them, and you'll make your note-taking system more efficient.

-As a content creator, your #1 job is to keep turning everything you read, watch, listen into publishing material.
-Unfortunately most of us wait until they have a concrete project to work on.
+The top 1% bloggers maintain a quality-rich publishing schedule year-round.
+They do that by constantly turning every content they come across into meaningful material.
-Here are 3 key ideas from Tiago Forte to never be out of material again:
+Here are 3 powerful ideas by @fortelabs to create a content-creating system, without feeling overwhelmed.

 MAKE YOUR NOTES FUTURE PROOF

+There are two versions of you: present-you reads, highlights, takes notes...
+And future you, who will stumble upon those notes in a couple weeks, and try to figure out what the hell you were saying.
+But future you will be busy and distracted.

+	How do you convince him that this pile of notes and links are actually worth rereading?
+Quickly summarize the main points of every article, video, chapters you read.

 There are 2 versions of you: One that will jot some ideas while reading a book, and your future-self that will have to figure out what the hell you were trying to say.
 Always do a quick summary of every material to convince future-you they are worth rereading